intel/rsp-sw-toolkit-im-suite-tempo-device-service/README.md

  - the message is 92 hex characters (ignoring `[\n\r\t ]`)
  - byte 0 is `0x04`
  - bytes 17-20 are `0x11FF3301`

-In this case, bytes 7-16 are extracted as LE MAC address and bytes 27-28 are extracted as INT16 current temperature in tenths of a degree (units depend on the sensor settings, but are assumed as the default Celsius).
+ - converted temperature is in [-30, 70]

+In this case, the name, MAC address, and temperature are decoded and sent as a reading to EdgeX.
+The name used for the message defaults to the device's reported name (bytes 37-44); however, if those bytes are outside of the ASCII range, the service instead uses the first 6 bytes of the MAC, converted to upper case hex (doing so matches the default names the disc uses).
+It additionally logs a warning with the device's reported and assigned name.

 #### More Specific Data Format
 In the table below, `Check` shows if the value must `Match` exactly,